go-cmd/cmd/README.md

 ### Real-time stdout and stderr

 It's common to want to read stdout or stderr _while_ the command is running.
-The common approach is to call [StdoutPipe](https://golang.org/pkg/os/exec/#Cmd.StdoutPipe) and read from the provided `io.ReadCloser`.
-This works but it's wrong because it causes a race condition (that `go test -race` detects) and the docs say it's wrong: "it is incorrect to call Wait before all reads from the pipe have completed. [...] it is incorrect to call Run when using StdoutPipe".
+The common approach is to call [StdoutPipe](https://pkg.go.dev/os/exec#Cmd.StdoutPipe) and read from the provided `io.ReadCloser`.
+This works but it's wrong because it causes a race condition (that `go test -race` detects) and the docs say it's wrong:

+> It is thus incorrect to call Wait before all reads from the pipe have completed.
+For the same reason, it is incorrect to call Run when using StdoutPipe.

 The proper solution is to set the `io.Writer` of `Stdout`.
 To be thread-safe and non-racey, this requires further work to write while possibly N-many goroutines read. `go-cmd/Cmd` has done this work.